fangwei123456/spikingjelly/docs/source/tutorials/en/memopt.rst

 synthetic 128 × 128 inputs.
 The local batch is 32 and the global batch is 128.
 Each run executes 30 steps, discards the first 5 for timing, and measures the remaining 25.
 The baseline uses ``memopt_level=0``.
-The memopt run uses level 1 with its default memory budget and input compression:
+The memopt run uses level 1 with its default memory budget.
+The default ``ADD`` residual does not guarantee strictly binary block inputs, so this model does not apply bit compression:

 .. code-block:: bash